 Sun Pride Tomato Information

 ‘Sun Pride’ is a newer American hybrid tomato cultivar that produces medium-sized fruits on a semi-determinate plant.
 It is a heat-setting tomato plant, which means your fruit will set and ripen nicely even in the hottest part of the year.
-These kinds of tomato plants also cold-setting as well, so you can use Sun Pride in the spring and summer to fall.
+These kinds of tomato plants also do cold-settings as well, so you can use Sun Pride in the spring and summer to fall.

 The tomatoes from Sun Pride tomato plants are best used fresh.
 They are medium in size and resist cracking, although not perfectly.
 This cultivar also resists a couple of tomato diseases, including verticillium wilt and fusarium wilt.